This is us. Creative visionaries who work together to create successful strategies and funding programmes in the fields of art, culture and education.

 +49 (0)30 40 20 33 22 1

 Bastienne Kästner studied applied cultural studies at Leuphana University in Lüneburg.
 She went on to work on a series of international projects in the arts, including at Kampnagel Laokoon Festival and in the field of community dance.
 This was followed by several years as a project manager for international degree programmes at the Berlin School of Economics and Law (HWR).
-In 2014, she was responsible for launching a new African-German master degree, a development and education policy project created in collaboration with the German Society for International Partnership (GIZ) and HWR.
+In 2014, she took executive responsibility for organisation of a new African-German Master’s degree (a development and education policy project with the German Society for International Partnership (GIZ)) at the HWR.
 As well as coordinating the course, she managed the project budget and supported the academic director in negotiating the project’s long-term financial future.
 She joined Bureau Ritter in June 2017 as a finance manager and has since been instrumental in helping the office embrace digital and remote working practices.

 +49 (0)30 40 20 33 22 6